 Jesus said, “I am the Good Shepherd” twice in John’s Gospel.
-In those statements he summarizes all of the prophetic images of His role as prophesier in the Old Testament.
-This declaration is a claim to His divinity as revealed in the Old Testament and focuses on His love, protection and guidance of us – His lambs.
+In those statements, he summarized all of the prophetic images of His role as prophesier in the Old Testament.
+This declaration is a claim to His divinity as revealed in the Old Testament and focuses on His love, protection, and guidance of us – His lambs – in the New Testament.

 But there is more.
 Not only is He our Shepherd but He chose to identify Himself as the “good shepherd” – and good is a term that carries with it nobility.
 It stands in sharp contrast to shepherds who were hired hands who worked and cared only for their own self-interests.

 Prayer: We thank You, Lord, for loving us, for being our Good Shepherd and for laying down Your life for us.
 May we always follow You, our “Good Shepherd!”
 In Jesus’ Name, Amen.

 Scripture For Today: Luke 2:8 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.